Ankara: Shopping

 Modern shopping areas are mostly found in Kızılay, or on Tunalı Hilmi Avenue, including the modern mall of Karum (named after the ancient Assyrian merchant colonies called Kârum that were established in central Anatolia at the beginning of the 2nd millennium BC) which is located towards the end of the Avenue; and in Çankaya, the quarter with the highest elevation in the city.
 Atakule Tower next to Atrium Mall in Çankaya has views over Ankara and also has a revolving restaurant at the top.
-The symbol of the Armada Shopping Mall is an anchor, and there's a large anchor monument at its entrance, as a reference to the ancient Greek name of the city, Ἄγκυρα (Ánkyra), which means anchor.
+The symbol of the Armada Shopping Mall is an anchor, and there is a large anchor monument at its entrance, as a reference to the ancient Greek name of the city, Ἄγκυρα (Ánkyra), which means anchor.
 Likewise, the anchor monument is also related with the Spanish name of the mall, Armada, which means naval fleet.